 Next Steps: Getting Your Spanish Working Holiday Visa

-Apply and wait for the resolution.
-You’ll be in Spain sooner than you think!
+- Then just patiently wait for the resolution.
+You might be in Spain sooner than you think!

-Another option is to stay in Barcelona is to get a student visa as a full-time student.
+- Another option is to get a visa for Barcelona is to apply for a student visa as a full-time student.

-Do you know anyone who wants to go and work to Spain?
-Did you ever travel & work on a WHV?
+Do you know anyone who wants to work & travel in Spain?